What is a C corporation?

 Here are the steps you’ll need to take in order to form a C corporation:

-Obtain the necessary licenses and permits for your business
+- Obtain the necessary business licenses and permits for your business

 Still not sure whether C corporation status is right for your business?
 Learn how to choose a business entity type.